 Section 5.
 Progression.
 Modify language so increases are tied specifically to the lifecycle of the contract and not beyond.

-All increases authorized by this Section shall be effective at the start of the pay period nearest to the employee's anniversary date.
+All increases authorized by this Section shall be effective at the start of the pay period nearest to the employee's anniversary date during the time period covered by this contract.

 NEW Section (after Achievement Awards).
 Incentives.
 Renumber remaining sections.
 Add language allowing for Appointing Authority to create monetary incentive programs.

+Incentives.
+The Appointing Authority may create and use incentive program(s).
+In order to offer incentives, the Appointing Authority must first develop a policy that governs the eligibility and parameters of the program and must obtain approval from Minnesota Management and Budget.

 Section 7.
 Salary Upon Class Change.
 G. Reallocation Downward.
 Modify language to an employee does not receive a salary above the position’s pay range.

-If a position is reallocated to a class in a lower salary range and the salary of the employee exceeds the maximum of the new range, the employee shall be placed in the new class and shall retain their current salary.
+If a position is reallocated to a class in a lower salary range and the salary of the employee exceeds the maximum of the new range, the employee shall be placed in the new class and shall receive a salary rate within the range for the class to which the employee is demoted.
 In addition, the employee shall receive all across-the-board increase adjustments provided by this Agreement.

 Section 8.
 Work out of Class.
 Delete 12 month limit on work out of class assignments.

-No work out of class assignment shall extend beyond twelve (12) months.

 NEW Section (after Bilingual/Multilingual/Sign Language Differential (Pilot)).
 Guest Speaker for Minnesota Statewide Employee Resource Group (ERG) Pilot.
 Renumber remaining sections.
 Add language allowing for no loss of wages for state employees presenting or speaking at an ERG.

+Guest Speaker for Minnesota Statewide Employee Resource Group (ERG) Pilot.
+An employee who is recommended by the chair/co-chair of a statewide ERG and approved by the ERG’s Executive Sponsor and the Appointing Authority to speak or present at a statewide ERG meeting or event shall receive no loss of wages for presenting or speaking during work hours.
+This provision becomes effective upon the contract’s successful ratification by the legislature, and will sunset upon the ratification of the 2025 – 2027 contract.

 ARTICLE 25 – CALL-IN, CALL-BACK, ON-CALL